mdawar/rq-exporter/README.md

 $ # The command line arguments will be passed to rq-exporter
 $ docker run -it -p 8080:8080 --entrypoint rq-exporter rq-exporter 8080
 ```

+## Grafana Dashboard

+An example [**Grafana** dashboard](https://grafana.com/grafana/dashboards/12196) is available with the ID `12196` for showcasing this exporter's metrics.

+You can also find the [JSON file of the dashboard](https://github.com/mdawar/rq-exporter/tree/master/grafana/rq-dashboard.json) in this repository.

+**Note**:

+- This is just an example dashboard, feel free to use it as a base for your custom dashboard
+- You need to adjust the color thresholds to suit your needs for the job status percentage *singlestat* panels
+- Some panels might seem duplicated providing percentages and current values, these are just for showcasing the PromQL queries

 ## Exported Metrics